-- Lease contracts with RCBC Realty Corp.
-(RRC) and Sub-lease Agreements with Subsidiaries.
-The Parent Company and certain subsidiaries occupy several floors of RCBC Plaza as leaseholders of RRC.
+- Lease contract with RCBC Rental Corporation (RRC) and Sublease Agreements with Subsidiaries - The Parent Company and certain subsidiaries occupy several floors of RCBC Plaza as leaseholders of RRC.
 The occupancy of some of subsidiaries in RCBC Plaza is covered by sublease agreements with RCBC.
-RCBC's lease contract with RRC is effective until December 31, 2025 [Note 28.5(a), Notes to Financial Statements] - Service Agreement with RCBC Bankard Services Corp.
-(RBSC).
-The Parent Company has Service Agreement with RBSC, wherein RBSC shall provide the Parent Company with marketing, distribution, technical, collection and selling assistance and processing services in connection with the operation of the Parent Company's credit card business.
+RCBC's lease contract with RRC is effective until December 31, 2025.
+[Note 28.5(a), Notes to Financial Statements] - Service Agreement with RCBC Bankard Services Corp.
+(RBSC) The Parent Company has a Service Agreement with RBSC, wherein RBSC shall provide the Parent Company with marketing, distribution, technical, collection and selling assistance and processing services in connection with the operation of the Parent Company's credit card business.
 [Note 28.5(b), Notes to Financial Statements] - The Bank has service agreements with RBSC for the in-sourced internal audit services.
 The Bank provides limited audit services to RBSC, specifically IT audit, operations audit and financial statements review.
-Also, the Bank has formalized the service agreements for the internal audit services being provided to subsidiaries namely: RCBC Capital Corp., RCBC Securities, Inc., RCBC Forex Brokers Corp., Rizal Microbank, Inc., RCBC Leasing and Finance Corporation and Nivog Property Holdings, Inc.

-- The Bank has a service agreement with RCBC Forex Brokers Corporation (RCBC Forex) for insourced services, rendered by the following business units: 1) business and operational risk, 2) compliance, 3) internal audit, 4) information technology, and 5) human resources.
+Also, the Bank has formalized the service agreements for the internal audit services being provided to subsidiaries namely: RCBC Capital Corp., RCBC Securities, Inc., RCBC Forex Brokers Corp., Merchant Savings and Loan Association, Inc. (Rizal Microbank), RCBC Leasing and Finance Corporation and Niyog Property Holdings, Inc. - The Bank has a service agreement with RCBC Forex Brokers Corporation (RCBC Forex) for in-sourced services, rendered by the following business units: 1) business and operational risk, 2) compliance, 3) internal audit, 4) information technology, and 5) human resources.
 The services shall be limited to: compliance with relevant laws, rules and regulations, market, liquidity, and operational risk management, internal audit, information technology, review of salary and processing of payroll on a bi-monthly basis, and implementation of exclusive succession planning, human resources information system and database administration and organization of training programs. - The Bank has a service agreement with RCBC Forex for the referral of money service business customers to RCBC Forex, to facilitate the purchase and/or sale of foreign currencies.
-The services to be rendered are relative to account opening and compliance with customer identification regulatory requirements. - The Bank has a service agreement with RCBC International Finance Limited (RIFL) to facilitate the remittance tie-up and account solicitation arrangement agreement with RIFL which is based in Hongkong. - The Bank has an agreement with RCBC Rental Corporation for the financing of the lease of 1,600 new ATMs with a term of 60 months. - The Bank's other transactions with affiliates include service agreements, leasing office premises to subsidiaries which is eliminated during consolidation, accreditation of RCBC Trust agent and of insurance companies, and regular banking transactions (including purchases and sales of trading account securities, securing insurance coverage on loans and property risks and intercompany advances), all of which are at arms' length and conducted in the ordinary course of business.
+The services to be rendered are relative to account opening and compliance with customer identification regulatory requirements. - The Bank has a service agreement with RCBC International Finance Limited (RIFL) to facilitate the remittance tie-up and account solicitation arrangement agreement with RIFL which is based in Hongkong. - The Bank has an agreement with RRC for the lease of 1,600 new ATMs with a lease term of 60 months.
+The agreement is expected to be implemented over a period of 3 years.

+The Bank's other transactions with affiliates include service agreements, leasing office premises to subsidiaries which is eliminated during consolidation, accreditation of RCBC Trust agent and of insurance companies, and regular banking transactions (including purchases and sales of trading account securities, securing insurance coverage on loans and property risks and intercompany advances), all of which are at arms' length and conducted in the ordinary course of business.